clarencecastillo/NTUOSS-TelegramBotsWorkshop/README.md

 #### 1.1 Name Your Cat Bot

-Since we need unique names for our Cat Bots, you can name your bot after your very own cat (or the cat you've never had).
+Since we need unique names for our catbot, you can name your bot after your very own cat (or the cat you've never had).
 That way, BotFather won't likely complain about reserved usernames.
-If you don't have a cat, I've compiled a *Cat Name Matrix* aka "What's Your Cat Name" that could help you name your cat bot:
+If you don't have a cat, I've compiled a *Cat Name Matrix* aka "What's Your Cat Name" that could help you name your catbot:

 **Step 1:** Sum of the digits in your Matriculation Number mod 10